Operational Systems

 Problem: Internal guidance, tool information, and practice resources often lived across multiple systems and were difficult to locate quickly.

-System: Maintain and build intranet pages for departments and practice groups, resurfacing organized data from the DMS, introducing pages for new tools, and refining existing content to improve usability.
+System: Maintain and build intranet pages for departments and practice groups, pulling in data from the DMS, adding pages for new tools, and cleaning up what’s already there.

 Impact: Improved discoverability of internal resources and made operational knowledge easier for teams to access and maintain.